Ifylee/svg-logo-creator/README.md

 # SVG-Logo-Creator

-The SVG Logo Creator is a Node.js command-line application that generates a logo based on user input and saves it as an SVG file in the project directory.
-This tool allows users to customize the background color, shape and text for the logo.
+This application is a Node.js command-line (CLI) tool designed to generate custom SVG logos based on user inputs.
+Users can specify the text, text color, shape, and shape color for their logo.
+The generated logo is then saved as an SVG file.

 # Installation